David-Seis/Presentations/index.md

-1/18/22 | Pete Bishop | "Intro to SQL in Azure and Power Platform" 2/??/22 | In-Person | Social gathering for the group 3/15/22 | Niko Neugebauer | "Introduction to SQL Managed Instance" 4/19/22 | Jonathan Bloom | "Intro to Data Governance" 5/17/22 | Edward Pollack | "My Favorite System Views and Tables" ... | ... | ...
+1/18/22 | Pete Bishop | "Intro to SQL in Azure and Power Platform" 2/??/22 | In-Person | Social gathering for the group 3/15/22 | Niko Neugebauer | "Introduction to SQL Managed Instance" 4/19/22 | David Seis | "SQL Server Security 101"
+5/17/22 | Jonathan Bloom | "Intro to Data Governance"
+6/21/22 | Edward Pollack | "My Favorite System Views and Tables" ... | ... | ...

 ## Other: